TobyG74/tiktok-api-dl/README.md

 - This project is also made to help users to get user's posts, reposts and liked videos from Tiktok.
 - This project is made to help users to get videos, images / slides from a Tiktok collection or playlist.
 - This project is also made to help users to get trending content and creators from Tiktok.
+- This project is also made to help users to get videos that use a specific music/audio track by music ID from Tiktok.

 # Quick Installation